 - Flat fee

-- Activity rotations, including dancing,
+- Activity rotations, including dancing, will be scheduled

 - Gluten Free or other dietary considerations are not available